oneconvergence/dkube-examples/insurance/readme.md

  - Create and start a Model Monitor for a deployment
    - The instructions for the monitoring section of this example are available in the "/monitoring" folder

  > **Note** In the example, use only lower-case characters in the names that you create.
-Hyphens are acceptable in any position **other than** the first character, but no other special characters should be used.
+Hyphens are acceptable in any position **other than** the first and last characters, but no other special characters should be used.

 ## Create Project (Optional)
  Jobs execute within a Project.
 This section explains how to create a Project.